Hikkal: Nature

 Besides its ancient temple, Hikkal hill has forests with trekking paths and views.
-The hill is about 1,650 ft tall and one needs to take a flight of steps flanked by thick bushes and large boulders to reach the summit.
+The hill is about 1,650 ft tall, and one needs to take a flight of steps flanked by thick bushes and large boulders to reach the summit.

 Holy pond

-At the top of the hill is a small fresh water spring between two large boulders.
-It is observed that this pond is quite deep and it is said that it has never dried up.
+At the top of the hill is a small freshwater spring between two large boulders.
+It is observed that this pond is quite deep, and it is said that it has never dried up.

 Other sacred places around Hikkal

 There are many famous temples in and around Hikkal.
 Some of the sacred places around Hikkal are Shivagange (18 km), Siddaganga Matha (16 km), Devarayanadurga Narasimha temple (8 km), Goravanahalli Mahalakshmi temple (25 km), Kyamenahalli Anjaneya Temple (30 km) which attract a large number of visitors.